Weight for age: percentile

 Growth percentiles are measurements of a child in comparison with other children.
 The percentiles are usually shown as curved lines on growth charts.

 If your three-month-old daughter is in the 40th percentile for weight, it means 40% of three-month-old girls weigh either the same or less than your baby.The rest 60% weigh more than your baby.

 This means that the bigger the percentile number, the bigger the baby compared to other babies that age.
 If your baby is in the 50th percentile, it means half the children her age weigh more than that number and the other half weigh less than it (1).

 Growth charts help in comparing the child’s height, weight, and head circumference with other children of the same age.
 They help you and the health care provider keep a check on your child’s growth.
-They also signal if your child has any medical condition.
+They also signal if your child has growth failure due to any medical condition.

 Although each baby is unique and has his or her growth pattern, most healthy babies follow a similar growth pattern.
 This does not mean that they are of same height and weight, but that they put on weight in proportion to their size and gender.

 The growth charts were developed by gathering information from the height, weight, and head-size measurements of thousands of children.
 The curves on the charts show how many children weigh a certain amount at a certain age (5).

 Growth charts are designed to track a baby's growth using three parameters: